-- The standard star spectrum is optimally extracted (see 11.1.13). - The standard star reference catalogue FLUX_STD_TABLE is searched for the relevant standard star entry by performing a match on the celestial coordinates of the standard star observation. - If a matching entry was found in the standard star reference catalogue, then the response of the instrument is determined by first smoothing the extracted wavelength-calibrated standard star spectrum with a median filter, and then calculating the ratio of the relevant spectrum from the reference catalogue to the smoothed standard star spectrum (see Section 11.1.19 and Figure 11.15 panels (a) and (b)). - Finally, the efficiency of the telescope+instrument+detector is calculated (see Figure 11.15 panel (c) and Section 11.1.20).
+- The standard star spectrum is optimally extracted (see 11.1.13). - The standard star reference catalogue FLUX_STD_TABLE is searched for the relevant standard star entry by performing a match on the celestial coordinates of the standard star observation. - If a matching entry was found in the standard star reference catalogue, then the response of the instrument is determined by aligning the reference spectrum to the observed one in wavelength and sampling and then calculating the ratio of the relevant spectrum from the reference catalogue to the standard star spectrum (see Section 11.1.19 and Figure 11.15 panels (a) and (b)). - Finally, the efficiency of the telescope+instrument+detector is calculated (see Figure 11.15 panel (c) and Section 11.1.21).